frog-group/crispy-win10-optimisation/README.md

 # crispy-win10-optimisation
-Collection of windows 10 optimisations including other repositories
+Collection of all windows 10 optimisations I know of.

 ## About
 This is my collection of windows 10 optimisation scripts & guides that includes a master guide.
 Requires Git for the download scripts to function correctly (link is in guide.txt).